clartaq/yo-dave-blog/content/post/2011-04-17-elises-rule.md

 <!--more-->When my wife says "the computer", she means the dual-boot Windows/Linux box she usually works with.
 It's a relatively new Falcon Northwest system with a slightly overclocked i7 processor with liquid cooling, 16GB of RAM, a fast video card driving a 1920x1200 24" monitor, USB 3, a 1TB drive on a SATA III connection, running Windows 7 Professional (64-bit) and Ubuntu 10.10 (64-bit).
 The keyboard is a Logitech G110 with illuminated keys, which I truly adore.
 The mouse is a Logitech G500\.
 In addition, because of my paranoia about its stability, it has an additional 2TB of internal drives and 3TB external drives that I use for incessant backups.
 It's really a very sweet system if it weren't for this continuing problem.

 Let's talk about the most recent episode.
-While taking a couple days of vacation for my birthday, I was going to install [MikTeX](http://miktex.org/ "Link to miktex site") to create some nice [$latex \LaTeX$](http://www.latex-project.org/ "Link to the LaTeX project web page") documentation for a molecular dynamics simulation I've been working on.
+While taking a couple days of vacation for my birthday, I was going to install [MikTeX](http://miktex.org/ "Link to miktex site") to create some nice [$\LaTeX$](http://www.latex-project.org/ "Link to the LaTeX project web page") documentation for a molecular dynamics simulation I've been working on.

 ### Networking Failure